CHAPTER THREE

 He groaned inwardly, how he hated that ubiquitous nickname!
 He looked up and instead of seeing a ‘gracious old lady’, before him stood Lois Lane-Kent and she was stunning.
 That was one thing his great uncle and father did not forget to mention.

 The last time they had met Lois demanded and received every scrap of medical information regarding her husband and family.
 Even the stockpile of Kryptonite was in her possession.
 The Lane-Kent history rang true; she was indeed a formidable opponent.
 Now she stood in front of him, long dark hair pinned into an alluring upswept style, wearing a silver sleeveless dress which showed off her sculpted arms and figure.
 Draped over one arm was a classic camel-colored trench coat.
-The woman certainly knew how to enter a room and make a statement without uttering a word.
+The lady certainly knew how to enter a room and make a statement without uttering a word.

 Despite his trepidation he could not help admiring her.
 Clark Kent was a fortunate man; imagine spending untold years with such a creature?
 Regrettably he, on the other hand, was worried.
 What did she want from him this time - his job at S.T.A.R.
 Labs?